-The Project GREEN Steering Committee was formed to help make design, funding, and maintenance decisions and is made up of volunteers from the community.
-Support is provided by City of Henderson Public Works staff as well as volunteer technical advisors.
+Friends of Pittman Wash was formed to help make design, funding, and maintenance decisions and is made up of volunteers from the community.
+Support is provided by City of Henderson Public Works, Parks and Recreation staff as well as volunteer technical advisors.

-The steering committee meets on the third Wednesday of the month.
-The committee is always looking for motivated volunteers to:
+The group meets on the third Wednesday of the month and is always looking for motivated volunteers to:

 - Participate in trail development, planting, cleanup, funding, or long-term maintenance